Ville-VeikkoN/ArrayUtils/README.md

 # ArrayUtils
 ## Simple project that contains array handling and JUnit tests.
 Made with Java and build with Maven.

 You can run program with Maven (```mvn compile exec:java```).
 Arguments is given in pom.xml file.
 You can give your own arguments with flag from command line.
-If you do so, give the numbers separated by comms, without spaces (example: ```mvn compile exec:java -Dexec.args="1,4,8,16"```).
+If you do so, give the numbers separated by commas, without spaces (example: ```mvn compile exec:java -Dexec.args="1,4,8,16"```).

 Tests can be run with ```mvn test```